keer25/keer25.github.io/_projects/wikiedu.md

 title : Wiki Education Dashboard order : 13
 timeline : Feb 2017 - Present
-src: assets/images/projects/
+src: assets/images/projects/wikiedu.png
 link : https://summerofcode.withgoogle.com/projects/#6155513503940608
 repo : WikiEduDashboard
 ---

 The Wiki Ed Dashboard / Programs & Events Dashboard is a Ruby on Rails + Javascript application that helps people organize groups of newcomers to contribute to Wikipedia.
-This project aims to use ORES (Objective Revision Evaluation Service) to provide specific useful editing suggestions to newcomers about how they can improve existing Wikipedia articles or article drafts they are working on.
-This can give an idea of what kind of improvements are needed for the article and gives them a jumpstart in their contributions.<br>
+The project will use ML as a service to provide suggestions on a React+Redux Frontend.<br>
 **Part of Google Summer of Code 2017**